 As well as the sporting competitions, the Naadam Festival also features many other cultural activities, not least among them the opening and closing ceremonies at the Naadam Stadium, which feature colourful marches and music performed by soldiers, athletes, and monks.
 Throughout the festival you can also expect to enjoy lots of traditional Mongolian cuisine.

-Experience the Naadam Festival firsthand on the 10th July 2020 departure of Dragoman’s Nomads & Wilds of Mongolia (ZUU) overland tour, which coincides with the celebrations and will be in Ulaanbaatar for the opening ceremony.
+Experience the Naadam Festival firsthand on the 9th July 2021 departure of Dragoman’s Nomads & Wilds of Mongolia (ZUU) overland tour, which coincides with the celebrations.

 When is the Naadam Festival?